Aliases for PCK1 Gene

 GeneCards Summary for PCK1 Gene

-PCK1 (Phosphoenolpyruvate Carboxykinase 1 (Soluble)) is a Protein Coding gene.
-Diseases associated with PCK1 include phosphoenolpyruvate carboxykinase-1, cytosolic, deficiency and pepck 1 deficiency.
-Among its related pathways are PI3K-Akt signaling pathway and L1CAM interactions.
+PCK1 (Phosphoenolpyruvate Carboxykinase 1) is a Protein Coding gene.
+Diseases associated with PCK1 include Pepck 1 Deficiency and Phosphoenolpyruvate Carboxykinase-1, Cytosolic, Deficiency.
+Among its related pathways are Glycosaminoglycan metabolism and Glucose / Energy Metabolism.
 GO annotations related to this gene include GTP binding and GDP binding.
 An important paralog of this gene is PCK2.

 UniProtKB/Swiss-Prot for PCK1 Gene

 Catalyzes the conversion of oxaloacetate (OAA) to phosphoenolpyruvate (PEP), the rate-limiting step in the metabolic pathway that produces glucose from lactate and other precursors derived from the citric acid cycle.